ParsaKargari/ParsaKargari/README.md

 * 🧠  I'm learning Django, React and others
 * 🤝  I'm open to collaborating on any Software Projects!
 * ⚡  I solve puzzles and Rubik's Cubes :)
+* 💬  I'd love to chat, shoot me a message!

 ### Skills